POSYDON-code/POSYDON/docs/_source/tutorials-examples/MESA-grids/running-grids.rst

     This feature is experimental.
 Please contact us if you encounter any issues.

-Provided a sparsed, rectilinearly sampled MESA grid, POSYDON allows to dynamically sample the parameter space to henence the coverage of the paramter space to imporve classification and interpolation accuracy.
+Provided a sparsed, rectilinearly sampled MESA grid, POSYDON allows to dynamically sample the parameter space to enhance the coverage of the parameter space to improve classification and interpolation accuracy.

 .. toctree::